human rights organization, has formally submitted a report to the Office of the Prosecutor at…

-The center joins other prominent US institutions in recognizing what is happening with the Uighur population in the East Turkestan (Xinjiang) region of China as crimes against humanity.
-Previously, the Congressional-Executive Commission on China had termed Uighur detentions as a crime against humanity.
-The recognition of persecution of the Uighur as a crime is important since it could open up a possible prosecution of Chinese officials in international courts of justice.
+The center joins other prominent US institutions in recognizing what is happening with the Uyghur population in the East Turkestan (Xinjiang) region of China as crimes against humanity.
+Previously, the Congressional-Executive Commission on China had termed Uyghur detentions as a crime against humanity.
+The recognition of persecution of the Uyghur as a crime is important since it could open up a possible prosecution of Chinese officials in international courts of justice.

 Justice For All calls on other US & international institutions, especially those focused on Human Rights and Holocaust studies to join the Holocaust Memorial Museum.
 Time is not on the side of the Uyghur, and we must act with determined expedition in getting China to release all of the Uyghur in detention camps and to allow them all the freedoms that are guaranteed under the UN Charter of Human Rights.